OscarBarrett/sidekick-plugin-installer/README.md

 ### Usage

-Download the latest release and run Install, following the instructions.
+Download Install.zip from latest release.
+Unarchive and run Install, following the instructions.

 ### What exactly does this do?